19hours/sg-statutes/Acts/Financial Advisers Act.md

 (2) Subsection (1) shall apply only to a requirement in relation to which no other provision of this Act creates an offence in connection with the furnishing of information.

+(3) Any person who —

+(a) signs any document lodged with the Authority; or

+(b) lodges with the Authority any document by electronic means using any identification or identifying code, password or other authentication method or procedure assigned to him by the Authority,

-(3) Any person who signs any document lodged with the Authority under Part IV shall use due care to ensure that the document is not false or misleading in any material particular.
+shall use due care to ensure that the document is not false or misleading in any material particular.

+[1/2009 wef 26/11/2010]

 (4) Any person who contravenes subsection (1) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $25,000 or to imprisonment for a term not exceeding 2 years or to both.